 - 1) Fuel pump runs at full speed when the engine is on: - a.
 Adjust the fuel pump speed via the small screw on the top of the controller. - b.
 Check the signal wiring connections.
 If the sensor negatives are mixed or a feedback wire is mistakenly hooked to a 5v source, it may force the controller into a full-speed mode. - c.
 Confirm that the input and output main power wires from the battery and to the fuel module are correct/not reversed. - d.
 Confirm the controller is connected directly to battery power.
 No chassis grounds. - 2) Fuel pump does not run: - a.
 Check the input fuse.
-A 25-40A fuse has shown to be adequate for single modules with no voltage increasing devices (Boost a Pump).
-60A for dual pump applications. - b. - c.
-Confirm that a minimum of 10v is available to the VaporWorx blue wire Pin D. 12v + can be applied directly to the GT150 Pin D blue wire for testing only. - d.
+A 30-40A fuse has shown to be adequate for single modules with no voltage increasing devices (Boost a Pump).
+60A for dual pump applications. - b.
+Confirm that a minimum of 10v is available to the VaporWorx blue wire Pin D. 12v + can be applied directly to the GT150 Pin D blue wire for testing only. - c.
 Test by grounding the yellow negative trigger wire.
-If the controller turns on, confirm that the blue wire is getting 12v+ at initial key-on/engine-off. - e.
-Check that the brass nuts for the battery and fuel module power wiring terminals are properly tightened and free of contamination and corrosion. - f.
+If the controller turns on, confirm that the blue wire is getting 12v+ at initial key-on/engine-off. - d.
+Check that the brass nuts for the battery and fuel module power wiring terminals are properly tightened and free of contamination and corrosion. - e.
 Check the bottom brass nuts that are under the battery and fuel pump ring terminals.
 The shoulder washers that act as an insulator may relax over time.
-Retighten to 10 in-lbs maximum and test. - g.
+Retighten to 10 in-lbs maximum and test. - f.
 Check the temperature of the VaporWorx controller black aluminum lid.
-If the lid is over 225F the controller will shut down. - h.
+If the lid is over 225F the controller will shut down. - g.
 Confirm that the battery and any butt-joint connections are good.
-Use a volt-ohm meter to check connections. - i.
-Confirm that the input and output main power wires from the battery and to the fuel module are correct/not reversed. - j.
+Use a volt-ohm meter to check connections. - h.
+Confirm that the input and output main power wires from the battery and to the fuel module are correct/not reversed. - i.
 Confirm the controller is connected directly to battery power.
 No chassis grounds. - 3) The fuel pressure rapidly fluctuates, especially at idle: - a.
-Increase the at-idle fuel pressure by $\frac{1}{2}$ 1v. - b.
-If using the MAP sensor for feedback, the manifold vacuum may be unsteady if a very large camshaft is used. - 4) Fuel pump does not have adequate pressure: - a.
+Increase the at-idle fuel pressure by $\frac{1}{2}$ 1v. - 4) Fuel pump does not have adequate pressure: - a.
 Increase the at-idle fuel pressure by $\frac{1}{2}$ 1v. - b.
 Remove the power wiring from the brass terminals on the top of the controller.
 Confirm that the lower brass nuts are tight. - c.
 Check that the connections from the VaporWorx controller to the fuel pumps are good. - d.
 Using a heavy gauge jumper wire, connect the BAT+ to the PUMP+ on the VaporWorx controller.
 If the fuse is good the pump should run.
 If the pump is running but little or no fuel pressure exists, then either the fuel pump(s) have been damaged, or there is a massive leak.
 The most common cause of fuel pump damage is running the pumps hot and/or dry.
 Fuel is the life blood for pumps.
 If the pump does not run then there is a problem with the electrical wiring at the module connection.